jhnbyrn/951-KLR-PAGES/klr_adc_reading.md

 This is really the same process as the DME uses (it uses the same 0809 ADC chip) but in the DME code the code is simple, because it's all done in a single loop with a hard coded delay, and otherwise without any particular concern for precise timing.

-Here, the four steps are staggered accross the table functions, in the way described in the table above.
+Here, the four steps are staggered accross the various table functions.
+Here's some more detail on these steps:

 The delay needed for the conversion comes from the timer ticks that we count via __r4__ between calls to the function table - the trick to this is that each ADC read function performs these three steps: